 Watch What Happens Live with Andy Cohen (show) - This late-night talk show on Bravo has been known to have cards and other baseball memorabilia displayed on the back wall of the set.
 Looks like there's a Willie Mays autographed baseball and a 1933 Goudey style Andy Cohen baseball card.

-Wet Hot American Summer: First Day of Camp (2015 Netflix show, not sure which episode) - It's a silly show that takes place at a summer camp in 1981.
-A Sandy Koufax card is used as a bargaining chip between JJ (Zak Orth) and Lindsay (Elizabeth Banks).
+Wet Hot American Summer: First Day of Camp (2015 episode "Lunch" [S1 E2]) - It's a silly show on Netflix that takes place at a summer camp in 1981.
+JJ (Zak Orth) impresses Lindsay (Elizabeth Banks) by giving her a rare Sandy Koufax card.
 The front looks like a real 1964 Topps card, while the back seems to be 1988 Donruss.

 Who's The Boss (1986 episode "The Christmas Card" [S3 E11]) - Tony (Tony Danza) doesn't want to sell the only baseball card he has from his playing days (he played second base for the Cardinals), so he lies and tells a guy asking about it that he doesn't own one.
 Angela hears this and wants to get him one as a Christmas gift.
 There's a scene where Angela and Mona visit a card shop searching unsuccessfully for the card, agreeing to pay $325 for it.
 The dealer later calls Tony and offers $225 for his card, which he could use to buy Angela a nice Christmas present.
 The Tony Micelli baseball card shown on screen for a moment has a similar design to 1981 Donruss.
 There's also a part in the episode where Jonathan loses his best card (Mickey Mantle) in a flipping game to the guy who wants the Micelli card.